Proximal boosting: aggregating weak learners to minimize non-differentiable losses

-Moreover, as theoretically analyzed in Theorem~\ref{thm:cv_results}, the rate of convergence of proximal boosting is linear with a slope that increases with the capacity of the class of weak learners.
-As we can see, this result is similar to what is known for gradient boosting \citep{grubb_generalized_2011}.
+Moreover, as theoretically analyzed in Theorem~\ref{thm:cv_results}, the rate of convergence of proximal boosting is linear with a slope that increases with the capacity of the class of weak learners (even though the exponential loss is not strongly convex).

-Let us note that \citeauthor{grubb_generalized_2011}'s residual (the dotted lines in Figure~\ref{fig:depth}) does not seem to help convergence neither with a large class of weak learners (in red, the residual is in fact always almost null), nor with a restricted class (in blue).
+Still for differentiable losses, the use of the residual originally introduced to derive a convergence rate under weak assumptions (represented with dotted lines \neurocomp{and symbols \textbf{RP} and \textbf{RG}} in Figure~\ref{fig:depth}) does not seem to help convergence neither with a large class of weak learners (in red, the residual is in fact always almost null), nor with a restricted class (in blue).

-It is interesting to observe that even though the last two losses (least absolute deviations and hinge) do not satisfy the hypotheses of Theorem~\ref{thm:cv_results}, the convergence of proximal boosting is still almost linear with a slope increasing with the capacity of the class of weak learners.
-On the contrary, gradient boosting behaves very badly compared to our proposed algorithm, particularly for the hinge loss.
-In this case, \citeauthor{grubb_generalized_2011}'s residual improves the convergence, which comes close to proximal boosting for sufficiently powerful decision trees.